solidi/writing/09-organize-at-the-whiteboard.md

 ### Step 1: The Problem

 Make sure to write down the problem in a complete sentence up top.
-This will get you feeling the marker and will help you overcome the initial hit of the rush of “how do I solve this?”
+This will get you feeling the marker and will help you overcome the initial hit of the rush of "how do I solve this?"

 ![The problem statement above is important to look over.](images/09-03.jpeg)